Acezorey/Small-Projects/Java Projects/README.md

-Within this folder lies the project(s) which I have coded within the Java coding language.
+Within this folder lies the project(s) which I have coded using the Java coding language.